chili-publish/grafx-documentation/docs/GraFx-Studio/guides/variables/define/index.md

 ## Options for a variable

 Each variable has a pencil icon, and three dots.
-The pancil icon will bring up the "Settings" panel.
+The pencil icon will bring up the "Settings" panel.

 The three dots will provide you below options: